Platform Economy

 Platform power comes from integration.
 The strongest players combine marketplace reach, payment access, logistics depth, seller tools, consumer data and retail media into one operating system.

-How do country roles differ in the regional platform and retail map?
+How country roles differ in the regional platform and retail map

 Brazil